bailey-medics/GOS/spec.md

 ## Purpose

-- Store patient records in a Git-based system.
+- Store patient records in a version controlled manner, using Git.
 - Serve those records very quickly to clinicians, admins, or patients.
 - Keep everything accurate, secure, and auditable.